ankaAR/bestiario5e/_creatures/derro-savant-a.md

 ***Magic Resistance.*** The derro has advantage on saving throws against spells and other magical effects.

-***Sunlight Sensitivity.*** While in sunlight, the derro has disadvantage on attack rolls, as well as on Wisdom (Perception) checks that rely on sight.
+***Sunlight Sensitivity.*** While in sunlight, the derro has disadvantage on attack rolls, as well as en tiradas de Sabiduría (Percepción) that rely on sight.

 ***Lanzamiento de conjuros.*** The derro is a 5th-level spellcaster.
 It's spellcasting ability is Charisma (save DC 12, +4 to hit with spell attacks).
 The derro knows the following sorcerer spells: